-An ABLE Account would be appropriate for the disabled person to put his or her own money into this account as these monies will not count towards the \$2,000 limit on assets which a disabled person must have in order to qualify for SSI and Medicaid.
+An ABLE Account would be appropriate for the disabled person to put his or her own money into this account as these monies will neither count towards the \$2,000 limit on assets for SSI nor the \$17,500 limit on assets for Medicaid.
 A disabled person can have up to \$100,000 in their ABLE Account and still qualify for SSI.
-A disabled person can contribute up to \$17,000 per year to their ABLE Account.
+A disabled person can contribute up to \$19,000 per year to their ABLE Account.